 The M.A. in Counseling at Grace University trains students to be both competent counseling professionals and reflective, ethical Christian professionals.
-Although students are not required to embrace a particular style of worship, students should be aware that the counseling program is based on a broad commitment to the Judeo-Christian worldview.
+Although students are not required to embrace a particular style of worship, students should be aware that the counseling program embraces the Judeo-Christian worldview.
 Many of the graduates work in practice contexts where clients of similar faith traditions deliberately seek them out.
 Consequently, the programs are designed to provide students with specialized expertise in working with Christian clients in an ethical manner.
 This does not mean that the values or faith tradition of Christianity are imposed upon clients.
 Students are trained to respond ethically to client diversity in a variety of forms, including varying client religions.
 Yet a primary goal of the training program is to facilitate "worldview integrity" in its Christian counseling trainees.
 This is accomplished through the inclusion of integration objectives in each course.
-Additionally, counseling students can select additional electives beyond the program credit-hour requirement that includes instruction in Theological and Biblical Studies from the Christian Ministries Degree.
+Counseling students are able to select additional electives, beyond the program credit-hour requirement, that include instruction in Theological and Biblical Studies from the Christian Ministries Degree.